cylc/cylc-admin/docs/proposal-spawn-on-d.md

 This is fine!
 The scheduler's job is to manage active tasks, not to maintain an awareness of what happened in the (chronological, or graph) past.
-To see beyond the task pool users just need to widen the window (and watch for important events) - the UI Server's problem.
+To see beyond the task pool users just need to widen the view window (and watch for important events) - the UI Server's problem.

 ### Scheduler shutdown